Why Are Flights So Expensive Right Now? | Cost of Flying in 2023

 Planes are regularly going out completely full now, especially within the U.S. After putting planes in the desert, retiring jets, and downsizing staff to survive the downturn, airlines have been unable to grow back to 100% fast enough to cope with this surge in demand.

-As you can see, airline staffing dipped to unthinkable lows in 2020 and 2021 and airlines have gone on an unprecedented hiring tear over the last year to try to meet that rising demand.
+Also contributing to this is a labor shortage.
+As you can see, airline staffing dipped to near-historic lows in 2020 and 2021.
+In the last year or two, airlines have gone on an unprecedented hiring tear over the last year to try to meet that rising demand.
 But with all the training required and a younger, more inexperienced workforce, a higher headcount isn't enough for them to do so.

 Combined with ongoing pilot shortages and difficulty replacing the planes they retired, that staffing mismatch has been a major factor in rising airfare.
 The supply of flights has been unable to keep up with the demand to fly.

-Finally, there's one critical number that will help you understand why flight prices seem to be so high right now: The cost of jet fuel is very high.
+Finally, there's one critical number that will help you understand why flight prices seem to be so high right now: The cost of jet fuel remains pretty high.

 After labor, fuel is airlines' second-biggest cost.
 And that's not a great trend line for airlines.
 Over and over again, we've heard major airline CEOs promising to pass along the cost of jet fuel to the consumer.
 Translation?
 Fares have to go up.

-“Higher jet fuel prices lead to higher ticket prices,” United CEO Scott Kirby told CNBC's Squawk on the Street in 2021.
+“Higher jet fuel prices lead to higher ticket prices,” United CEO Scott Kirby told CNBC's Squawk on the Street a few years ago.
 “Ultimately, we'll pass that through.”

 At the end of the day, supply and demand ultimately win out in these situations.
 But the high ticket prices you're seeing might also have something to do with how expensive it is for airlines to fuel planes right now.